Tl-o/Notflix/README.md

   - **Auto-Playing Videos**: Featured billboard with auto-playing videos of trending content.
   - **Video Controls & Dynamic Pausing**: Includes volume control, and pauses/resumes based on user interactions like scrolling and modals.

+- **Interactive Modal Views**:

+  - **Detailed Title View**: Pages for movies and TV shows where you can check title's details, seasons & episodes (image preview, name, duration, description), recommendations (more like this), trailers & more.
-- **Interactive Modal Views**: Detailed pages for movies and TV shows with controls for seasons and episodes.
-Built-in browsing through modals with navigation history.
+  - **Built-In Browsing**: Built-in browsing through modals based on cast member, creators, production companies, genre, keywords, etc... with navigation history.

 - **Responsive Design**: Optimized for all screen sizes with responsive elements for desktops to mobile devices.